mikeming95/generate-wallet-address-api/README.md

 ### 2.1 RSA
 [RSA](https://en.wikipedia.org/wiki/RSA_(cryptosystem)) (Rivest–Shamir–Adleman) is a public-key cryptosystem that is widely used for secure data transmission.

 In order to prevent API data from being exposed during transmission.
-This API server uses the RSA to encrypt the API data
+This API server uses the RSA to encrypt the API data.

 <a id="seg-wit"></a>